-We hope to run Brain of Dublin again in early 2023 in conjunction with the new season of Dublin Quiz League – watch this space.
+Latest update 2024: We hope to run Brain of Dublin again at some stage in conjunction with a future season of Dublin Quiz League – watch this space.

 - The tournament is open to anyone (you don’t have to be a Dublin Quiz League player)